mpc-msri/EzPC/Athos/ONNXCompiler/Readme.md

 `cpp_output.txt` The above file is parsed and converted into a format where all fixed point integer values are converted to the easily readable floating format.
 As earlier in the case of `debug` mode the output contains the value of debug variable.

-`model_name_onnx_debug.txt` In the debug mode this file contains the value of selected onnx node computed using onnx runtime.
+`onnx_debug.txt` In the debug mode this file contains the value of selected onnx node computed using onnx runtime.

-`model_name_onnx_output.txt` This file contains the value of output computed using onnx runtime.
+`onnx_output.txt` This file contains the value of output computed using onnx runtime.

 `seedot_ast.txt` output of process_onnx.py is logged in this.
 It includes the seedot ast generated.